REV·WIRE

 arrives dead.

-Every finance professional inside a trade business inherits the same 30-40 day reporting lag.
-The systems that produce the close report were built to record history, not to enable foresight.
-Mark the ones that describe the second-of-next-month meeting you've already had this year.
+Every finance professional inside a trade business inherits the same reporting lag.
+The systems that produce the close were built to record history, not enable foresight.
+Mark the ones that describe the second of next month meeting you've already had this year.

 01